snghnaveen/utility-api/README.md

         "The end of labor is to gain leisure.", "Ultimately, we wish the joy of perfect union with the person we love.", "Art is the proper task of life.",
-        "You're only here for a short visit.
-Don't hurry, don't worry.
-And be sure to smell the flowers along the way.", "If all the cars in the United States were placed end to end, it would probably be Labor Day Weekend."
     ]
 }
 ```